 Looking at the press images, the Ultraboost Light seems very similar to previous Ultraboost shoes with its chunky heel, plush integrated heel tab and sporty, tight-fitting upper.
 “Thanks to our ground-breaking material innovation – Light BOOST – runners retain the existing benefits of running in an Ultraboost, but with the bonus of a lighter silhouette,” adds Simon Lockett, Footwear Product Marketing Category Director at Adidas.

 Another new addition is the PRIMEKNIT+ upper, which we already saw on the unique Adidas 4DFWD sneakers, built for ultimate breathability and comfort, and the Continental natural performance rubber outsole that is said to provide optimum traction in any weather condition.
 As for sustainability, the Ultraboost Light has a 10% lower carbon footprint than previous versions.

 Interestingly, Adidas recommends the Ultraboost Light for performance running, which might surprise people who ever ran in Ultraboost before.
 If by 'performance' they mean recovery performance, we'd certainly agree.
 The aggressive 10 mm drop does suggest a more forward-moving approach, though.

-The new Ultraboost Light will launch in a white colourway, featuring solar red and core black detailing, priced at $190/£170/€190 and is available to purchase in-store and online at Adidas US (opens in new tab), Adidas UK (opens in new tab), with Early Access for members of the adidas Adi Club from today.
+The new Ultraboost Light will launch in a white colourway, featuring solar red and core black detailing, priced at $190/£170/€190 and is available to purchase in-store and online at Adidas US, Adidas UK, with Early Access for members of the adidas Adi Club from today.
 For more info about Adidas performance footwear, visit our best running shoes guide.